IT-REX-Platform/Wiki-EnPro-WS2020/wiki/How-to-use-IT-REX--Student.md

 IT-REX provides the quiz results in this way:

 ![Quiz-Results](./Images/Student-Perspective/Quiz-Results.png)
-(_Also here the answers in the picture are just for demo purposes_)
+(_Also here the answers in the picture are just for demo purposes_).